-Jade Singleton recently completed her first season as an assistant coach along the Delaware sidelines in 2015-16 after the announcement of her hiring in July 2015.
+Jade Singleton is in her second season as an assistant coach along the Delaware sidelines in 2016-17 after the announcement of her hiring in July 2015.

 She primarily works with the program’s post players and is also responsible for recruiting, equipment and scouting of opponents.